Best Bike Lock of 2026: Strong and Practical

 Also, Kryptonite's customer service is undoubtedly the best of all the bike lock brands.
 This means a whole load of benefits, from free keys to reduced price (or even free) lock replacements in some circumstances.

-If you want a Kryptonite lock that's more secure, then you should take a look at their Evolution range.
+If you want a Kryptonite lock that's more secure, then you should take a look at the Evolution range I mention above.
 But those locks will be heavier or smaller.
-And they still won’t stand up to an angle grinder attack.
+And they still won’t stand up to an angle grinder attack!

-Read my full, hands-on review of the Kryptolok which includes the best alternatives if it’s not right for you.
+Read my full, hands-on review of the Kryptonite Kryptolok, which includes the best alternatives if it’s not right for you.

 3. Foldylock Compact

-Folding locks are an increasingly popular alternative to traditional bike locks.
-This is because they are generally easier to carry and offer more locking opportunities.
+Folding locks are generally easier to carry and offer more locking opportunities than u-locks.
 However, choice is more limited, and most of them are simply not secure enough to recommend.

-The Foldylock Compact is the lightest folding lock that still offers a reasonable level of protection (Sold Secure Silver).
-This means it’s not a lock for a high risk circumstances, but if used correctly it will be sufficient for many cyclists (take my quiz to find out if it’s suitable for you).
+The Foldylock Compact is the lightest folding lock that still offers a reasonable level of protection.
+A Sold Secure Silver rating means it’s not a lock for high-risk circumstances, but if used correctly, it will be sufficient for many cyclists (take my quiz to find out if it’s suitable for you).

 What’s more, of all the folding locks I’ve tested, it’s also the easiest to use.